Below you will find information on general Dendrobium orchid care.

 Temperature and Humidity

 Dendrobiums are generally warm-growing orchids (with a few species exceptions), and thrive with a day temperature range between 70°F and 85°F (20°C to 30°C).
 At night there should be at least a 10°F (6°C) drop, to around 60°F to 65°F (15°C to 18°C).
 Like many orchids, Dendrobium benefit from intermediate to high humidity levels, between 50% and 70%.
-This can be achieved at home with the use of a humidifier or a Humidity Tray and Grid.
+This can be achieved at home with the use of a humidifier or a humidity tray.
 Just make sure that the plant is not standing in water or the roots will rot.

 These orchids enjoy drying slightly between waterings, allowing the media to become lightly damp before watering again.
 While Dendrobium are capable of tolerating "bone dry" conditions, this will result in cane shriveling if turned into a habit.
 Most Dendrobium orchids undergo active growth from spring to early fall.
 During this time, they should be watered frequently and heavily.
 Frequent watering is particularly important during flowering, otherwise bud blasting may occur.
 From fall through winter, less sun results in growth pausing, and many Dendrobium enter a dry rest.
 For this period of time, watering can be reduced.
 The goal during the winter is to water the root system as necessary, without over-watering and leading to root rot.